Summer International Internship Funding

-Whitman, through the Student Engagement Center, is pleased to announce that through a competitive process we will be able to award up to five $3000 stipends for students who develop internships outside of the United States.
+Whitman, through the Student Engagement Center, is pleased to announce that through a competitive process we will be able to award stipends for students who develop internships outside of the United States.
 In addition, we will be able to award additional funds to cover travel and accommodation for students who demonstrate a need and have explored other options to cover those costs.
-This is a pilot project and future opportunities to award these funds will be contingent on success during this summer's trial run.

 Should you apply?

-In addition, consistent with this focus on students' safety and security, for this pilot year, internships must be at organizations, businesses or government agencies that:
+In addition, consistent with this focus on students' safety and security, the internships will be more likely to be successful if the organizations, businesses or government agencies chosen: